MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-15-Radio-Frequency-Devices/subpart-H-White-Space-Devices/section-15.711.md

 (g) *Identifying information.* Fixed white space devices shall transmit identifying information.
 The identification signal must conform to a standard established by a recognized industry standards setting organization.
 The identification signal shall carry sufficient information to identify the device and its geographic coordinates.

-(h) *Database re-check requirement.* (1) Fixed and Mode II personal/portable devices, except for narrowband devices, operating in the television bands.
+(h) *Database re-check requirement.* (1) Mobile devices and fixed and Mode II personal/portable devices, excluding narrowband devices, operating in the television bands.

 (i) A device that has been in a powered-on state shall access the white space database at least once every 60 minutes to verify that the operating channel(s) and associated maximum power levels continue to be available at its location.
 Devices shall adjust their channel usage in accordance with the most recent channel availability schedule information provided by the white space database for the two-hour period beginning at the time of the device last accessed the database for a list of available channels.

 (ii) If a device fails to successfully contact the white space database, it may continue to operate until no longer than 120 minutes after the last successful contact, at which time it must cease operations until it reestablishes contact with the white space database and re-verifies its list of available channels and associated maximum power levels.

-(2) Narrowband devices operating in the television bands and fixed and Mode II personal/portable devices operating outside of the television bands.
+(2) Fixed and Mode II personal/portable devices operating outside of the television bands.

 (i) A device that has been in a powered-on state shall access the database at least once a day to verify that the operating channel(s) and associated maximum power levels continue to be available at its location.

 (ii) If a device fails to successfully contact the white space database during any given day, it may continue to operate until 11:59 p.m. of the following day at which time it must cease operations until it re-establishes contact with the white space database and re-verifies its list of available channels and corresponding power levels.

+(3) Narrowband devices operating in the television bands.

+(i) A device that has been in a powered-on state shall access the database at least once each 24-hour period to verify that the operating channel(s) and associated maximum power levels continue to be available at its location.

+(ii) A device must cease operating if it fails to successfully access the database once 24 hours from its last successful contact elapses until it re-establishes contact with the white space database and re-verifies its list of available channels and corresponding power levels.

 (i) *Push notifications.* Device manufacturers and database administrators may implement a system that pushes updated channel availability information from the database to white space devices.
 However, the use of such systems is not mandatory, and the requirements for white space devices to validate the operating channel and to cease operation in accordance with paragraph (h) of this section continue to apply if such a system is used.